Pressio/SHAW/docs/run.md

 ```

 ## Post-process data
-After the run is finished, we can post-process the data.
+To post-process the data, we already created ad-hoc Python scripts for visualizing

-Copy the processing scripts to the destination:
+the results of this run.
+Copy the scripts to the destination:
 ```bash
 cp ${ESWSRCDIR}/tutorialRunFiles/*.py ${MYRUNDIR}
 ```